Manned Spaceflight Engineer Program: Background

 The United States Air Force (USAF) and the National Reconnaissance Office (NRO) of the United States Department of Defense (DoD) participated in the development of the Space Shuttle from its official inception in 1969.
-To save money, the shuttle was intended to serve as the United States' national launch system for all civilian, military, and classified payloads.
+To save money, the shuttle was intended to serve as the United States' national launch system for all civilian, military, and IC payloads.
 The DoD influenced key aspects of the shuttle's design such as the size of its cargo bay, and Congress reportedly told DoD that it would not pay for satellites not designed to fit into the bay.

 The USAF in the 1970s hoped to buy up to three shuttles and fly them with all-military crews.
 As with the earlier X-20 Dyna-Soar and Manned Orbiting Laboratory, budget concerns ended the "Blue Shuttle" program, but the USAF gained the use of up to one third of all launches and the right to requisition the next available launch for high-priority payloads.
 It renovated SLC-6 at Vandenberg Air Force Base in California to send shuttles into polar orbits and established the Manned Spaceflight Control Squadron at the Johnson Space Center in Houston.
 Squadron personnel participated in monitoring shuttle flights from NASA's Mission Control Center, where the military built a secure facility to support classified Shuttle missions.
 The squadron was to move to the planned DoD mission control center in Colorado that would monitor an expected 12 to 14 flights each year.